 you that people can smile and smile and still be villains.”

-Another object of reality found in the lead family is that of interracial prejudices.
+Another object of reality found in the primary family is that of interracial prejudices.
 Darker shades of pale, different shades of black.
 The underlying but pronounced feeling of “colourism” within the Whitman family is one that should not be taken lightly by the reader.
 Although less prevalent in the 20th century the idea that lighter is treated more favourably than darker exists in this story.

 “Vanity is the handmaid of the devil.”

 Fairy Tales are regarded as an efficient demonstration in moral values for educating the youth of the world.
 This story being best suited for adults could be regarded in the same vein.
 Philosophers view fairy tales as a way of espousing lies and enabling a harmful way of affecting the way a child views the real world.
 From my perspective it is a perfect way to educate them in a way that is not so plain or ordinary, but beware the old tradions.
 Think of the literary equivalent of blending broccoli into a tomato sauce to ensure the consumption of nourishing vegetables.
 Brain food and they didn’t even realize.
 Boy,Snow,Bird reinforces the power of magical realism in the way readers gain a better understanding of racial problems that exist today that you may or may not of realized.

 “The best line of work for me would be roadside sprite.
 I’d live quietly by a dust-covered track that people never came across unless they took a wrong turn, and I’d offer the baffled travelers lemonade and sandwiches, maybe even fix their engines if they asked nicely (I’d have used my solitude to read extensively on matters of car maintenance).
 Then the travelers would go on their way, relaxed and refreshed, and they’d forget they’d ever met me.
 That’s the ideal meeting… once upon a time, only once, unexpectedly, then never again.”